RoyElkabetz/CityLearn-MAD-CATS/README.md

-For the hierarchical control we evaluate a couple of estimators.
-The first one uses only local utilities for a single building, independent of the other buildings.
-The second one uses the net consumption of the whole district, using the actions of the previous agents and no-op's as estimations for the missing next buildings.

 ### Decentralized control scheme with directional information

 We use a decentralized control setting for all agents, where each building has its own set of decision-makers.